jrmeier/fast-trade/README.md

 ## Data

-If you're looking for some data, here is almost every minute of 2018 of every pair from binance.
+If you're looking for some data, here is roughly every minute of 2018 of every pair from binance.
 Here is the each file [individually zipped](https://drive.google.com/file/d/16eoeNLTUVC9ydoMfVtjxxfLPKurGW05M/view?usp=sharing) and here is the [entire directory zipped, with each file as a zip](https://drive.google.com/file/d/16eoeNLTUVC9ydoMfVtjxxfLPKurGW05M/view?usp=sharing).
 If you have any questions, please email me at fast_trade (at) jedm.dev.
+I also have data every minute since December 2019 to now, shoot me an email if you'd like access.

 ## Goals